-We’re exploring the country in our motorhome, experiencing new places and connecting with the natural world as we wander through the wild, and the not-so-wild, spaces of this land.
-Whether it’s tasting amazing food, learning about the plants and animals in a local park, discovering a new town and its history, or watching whales off the coast, come along with us as we live our journey…
+We’re exploring the country in our Class A motorhome, experiencing new places as we wander through the wild, and the not-so-wild, spaces of this land.
+Whether it’s tasting amazing food, learning about the plants and animals in a local park, discovering a new town and its history, or watching whales off the coast, come along with us as we live the journey…

 Hi All!
 I’m Julie – a prior USAF, spiritual, nature-loving wanderer.
 I love making herbal remedies, photographing wild places and their inhabitants, and spending as much time as possible near or in water.